textpattern/textpattern.github.io/faqs/404-error-unless-i-use-indexphp.md

 layout: document
 category: FAQs
 published: true
-title: "404 error unless I use index.php"
+title: "FAQ: 404 error unless I use index.php"
 description: Wgat to do if you get a 404 error (unless I use index.php).
 tags:
  - Error warnings and notices FAQs
 ---

-# 404 error unless I use index.php
+# FAQ: 404 error unless I use index.php

 Uncomment (remove the `#` from) the following line in your `.htaccess` file: